RiskySignal/record_what_i_read/Attack & Defense on Speech Recognition/asr_attack.md

 ## Todo List

 2. Biggio, B., Corona, I., Maiorca, D., Nelson, B., ˇSrndi´c, N., Laskov, P., Giacinto, G., and Roli, F. Evasion attacks against machine learning at test time.
 In Joint European conference on machine learning and knowledge discovery in databases, pp. 387–402.
 Springer, 2013.
-6. A. Nguyen, J. Yosinski, and J. Clune, “Deep neural networks are easily fooled: High confidence predictions for unrecognizable images,” in Conference on Computer Vision and Pattern Recognition.
+3. A. Nguyen, J. Yosinski, and J. Clune, “Deep neural networks are easily fooled: High confidence predictions for unrecognizable images,” in Conference on Computer Vision and Pattern Recognition.
 IEEE, Jun.
 2015, pp. 427–436.
-7. N. Carlini and D. Wagner, “Towards evaluating the robustness of neural networks,” in Symposium on Security and Privacy.
+4. N. Carlini and D. Wagner, “Towards evaluating the robustness of neural networks,” in Symposium on Security and Privacy.
 IEEE, May 2017, pp. 39–57.
-8. I. Evtimov, K. Eykholt, E. Fernandes, T. Kohno, B. Li, A. Prakash, A. Rahmati, and D. Song, “Robust physical-world attacks on machine learning models,” CoRR, vol. abs/1707.08945, pp. 1–11, Jul.
+5. I. Evtimov, K. Eykholt, E. Fernandes, T. Kohno, B. Li, A. Prakash, A. Rahmati, and D. Song, “Robust physical-world attacks on machine learning models,” CoRR, vol. abs/1707.08945, pp. 1–11, Jul.
 2017.
-10. Moustapha Ciss´e, Yossi Adi, Natalia Neverova, and Joseph Keshet.
+6. Moustapha Ciss´e, Yossi Adi, Natalia Neverova, and Joseph Keshet.
 Houdini: Fooling deep structured visual and speech recognition models with adversarial examples.
 In Proceedings of the 31st Annual Conference on Neural Information Processing Systems, pages 6980–6990, 2017.
-8. Dibya Mukhopadhyay, Maliheh Shirvanian, and Nitesh Saxena.
+7. Dibya Mukhopadhyay, Maliheh Shirvanian, and Nitesh Saxena.
 2015.
 All your voices are belong to us: Stealing voices to fool humans and machines.
 In Proceedings of the European Symposium on Research in Computer Security.
 Springer, 599–621.
 8. Mel-Frequency Spectral Coefficients (MFSC)
 9. Linear Predictive Coding
 10. Perceptual Linear Prediction (PLP)
 11. Wang, Qing, Pengcheng Guo, and Lei Xie.
 "Inaudible Adversarial Perturbations for Targeted Attack in Speaker Recognition." *arXiv preprint arXiv:2005.10637* (2020).
-13. Dangerous Skills: Understanding and Mitigating Security Risks of Voice-Controlled Third-Party Functions on Virtual Personal Assistant Systems
+12. Dangerous Skills: Understanding and Mitigating Security Risks of Voice-Controlled Third-Party Functions on Virtual Personal Assistant Systems
-14. DeepSec: A Uniform Platform for Security Analysis of Deep Learning Models
+13. DeepSec: A Uniform Platform for Security Analysis of Deep Learning Models
-15. Neural Cleanse: Identifying and Mitigating Backdoor Attacks in Neural Networks
+14. Neural Cleanse: Identifying and Mitigating Backdoor Attacks in Neural Networks
-18. When the Differences in Frequency Domain are Compensated: Understanding and Defeating Modulated Replay Attacks on Automatic Speech Recognition
+15. When the Differences in Frequency Domain are Compensated: Understanding and Defeating Modulated Replay Attacks on Automatic Speech Recognition
-18. PatternListener: Cracking Android Pattern Lock Using Acoustic Signals
+16. PatternListener: Cracking Android Pattern Lock Using Acoustic Signals
-19. Y. Gong and C. Poellabauer, “Crafting adversarial examples for speech paralinguistics applications,” in DYNAMICS, 2018.
+17. Y. Gong and C. Poellabauer, “Crafting adversarial examples for speech paralinguistics applications,” in DYNAMICS, 2018.
-20. F. Kreuk, Y. Adi, M. Cisse, and J. Keshet, “Fooling end-to-end speaker verification with adversarial examples,” in ICASSP, 2018.
+18. F. Kreuk, Y. Adi, M. Cisse, and J. Keshet, “Fooling end-to-end speaker verification with adversarial examples,” in ICASSP, 2018.
-21. 更新 Overview
+19. 更新 Overview
-21. Tao Chen, Longfei Shangguan, Zhenjiang Li, and Kyle Jamieson.
+20. Tao Chen, Longfei Shangguan, Zhenjiang Li, and Kyle Jamieson.
 2020.
 Metamorph: Injecting Inaudible Commands into Over-the-air Voice Controlled Systems.
 In Proceedings ofthe Network and Distributed System Security Symposium (NDSS)
-22. David Snyder, Daniel Garcia-Romero, Gregory Sell, Daniel Povey, and Sanjeev Khudanpur.
+21. David Snyder, Daniel Garcia-Romero, Gregory Sell, Daniel Povey, and Sanjeev Khudanpur.
 2018.
 X-vectors: Robust dnn embeddings for speaker recognition.
 In Proceedings ofthe IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP).
 5329–5333.
-23. Tara N Sainath and Carolina Parada.
+22. Tara N Sainath and Carolina Parada.
 2015.
 Convolutional neural networks for small-footprint keyword spotting.
 In Annual Conference of the International Speech Communication Association (INTERSPEECH).
+23. Motion Sensor-based Privacy Attack on Smartphones.